 Consumer Protection Bond

-The CPF was established in 1997 to provide protection for consumers against loss of premiums, fees, or other benefits due to the insolvency of, fraudulent activity of, or contravention of prevailing provincial legislation by IBAS members.
-This served as an approved equivalency to the mandatory $20,000 Consumer Protection Bond required under General Insurance Council of Saskatchewan (GICS) bylaws — a significant member benefit that has saved IBAS members more than $2 million over the life of the program.
+The IBAS Consumer Protection Fund (CPF) was established in 1997 to provide protection for consumers against loss of premiums, fees, or other benefits due to the insolvency of, fraudulent activity of, or contravention of prevailing provincial legislation by IBAS members.
+This served as an approved equivalency to the $20,000 Consumer Protection Bond required under General Insurance Council of Saskatchewan (GICS) bylaws — a significant member benefit that has saved IBAS members more than $2 million over the life of the program.

-Members will functionally see no change compared to the current CPF program unless the bond is called (it has not been called in the 20-plus-year history of the CPF) — in which case, the process will be managed directly by SGI CANADA.
+Members will functionally see no change compared to the former CPF program unless the bond is called (it has not been called in the 20-plus-year history of the CPF) — in which case, the process will be managed directly by SGI CANADA.
 This will keep all members in compliance with the bond requirement in the new Act without adding operational expense for brokers.